-Eugene Schwartz is well known as one of the best copywriters in history.
+Eugene Schwartz is regarded as one of the most famous copywriters in history.
 He has a number of achievements under his belt that display just how powerful his advertising copy is.
 In fact, a television advert he wrote is credited for selling a TV to 1 in 14 US TV owners.

 A champion of cold hard facts over plaudits, he said: